DeepLearningFL/DeepFL/README.md

 ## DataSet ##
 The dataset can be downloaded from an online [Cloud Drive](https://mega.nz/#F!ffxXBISD!UQjggpnjw8oWrjSc0D7PdA).
 There are six .gz files, each of them represents one setting in our paper as follows:

-*DeepFL.tar.gz*: Dataset with all of four dimensions features above
+*DeepFL.tar.gz*: Dataset with all of four dimensions features above.

 *CrossDeepFL.tar.gz*: Dataset with all of four dimensions features in the cross-project scenario.